-You'll receive an authorisation card, free of charge, when you buy a household parking permit or if you are the first person to purchase a permit in a house of multiple occupancy (HMO).
+When you buy a household parking permit or if you are the first person to purchase a house in multiple occupancy (HMO) parking permit, you'll receive an authorisation card free of charge with your permit.

 Buying visitors' parking permits